The Solar Explorer

 Andy Devey

-NEW please check out this new DVD that you can also watch on line Lets Talk Astronomy - here I do a 25 minute interview and presentation with Dennis Ashton on SAFE solar astronomy and outreach techniques.
+">Lets Talk Astronomy - here I do a 25 minute interview and presentation with Dennis Ashton on SAFE solar astronomy and outreach techniques.
 This 32 minute program features many of my stills and coloured animation sequences together with practical tips on how to make progress - enjoy!